lam-2014/flix/README.md

 - handle a failed login (show an error message and go back to the login form)

 10) Update the header navbar

+11) Update the sign up method (i.e., `create` action in the Users controller) to perform a login if the registration was successful

+12) Write the `destroy` action in the Sessions controller for signing out

+- call the `sign out` method of SessionsHelper
+- redirect to the homepage